Extensive Home Recording Studio Equipment List

 Mastering

-Most home studios don't use high end gear for this - they either do it on their computer or simply send their digital audio files to one of many online mastering services and get them to do the work.
-If you'd like to learn the mastering process yourself then take a look at this excellent resource for beginners: How to master your own music – the basics.
+Most home recording studios don’t use high-end gear for this.
+They either do it on their computer or send their digital audio files to one of many online mastering services and get them to do the work.

 MIDI Gear